Farda Amiga (USA)

 Pedigree notes

 Farda Amiga is inbred 5x4 to unbeaten champion Ribot, a three-time leader of the combined English/Irish general sire list.
-She is a half sister to Forever Beautiful (by Giant’s Causeway), dam of multiple stakes winner Homeland Security (by Smart Strike).
+She is a half sister to Forever Beautiful (by Giant’s Causeway), dam of multiple stakes winner Homeland Security (by Smart Strike) and second dam of Grade 2 winner Prerequisite.

 Fly North, the dam of Farda Amiga, won the restricted Ontario Debutante Stakes as a juvenile.
 She is out of the winning Temperence Hill mare Dry North, a half sister to 1992 European Horse of the Year St. Jovite (by Pleasant Colony), multiple Grade 2 winners Salem Drive (by Darby Creek Road) and Lac Ouimet (by Pleasant Colony), and Grade 3 winner L’Carriere (by Carr de Naskra), a popular campaigner on the New York circuit.
 Dry North is also a half sister to Charette (by Chief’s Crown), dam of stakes winner Powder (by Broad Brush) and second dam of Grade 2 winner One Caroline.